-- Hilarious in Hindsight: This would not be the last time where teamwork would be a major part of Sonic gameplay, nor would it be the last game where Metal Sonic (apparently) pulls a One-Winged Angel (not to mention it is vaguely similar looking to his Metal Overlord form) — and to top it off, the Chaotix were brought back for that game!
+- Hilarious in Hindsight: This would not be the last time where teamwork would be a major part of Sonic gameplay, nor would it be the last game where Metal Sonic (apparently) pulls a One-Winged Angel (not to mention it is vaguely similar-looking to his Metal Overlord form) — and to top it off, the Chaotix were brought back for that game!

 - This also wouldn't be the last time a game would have mechanics revolving around one character grabbing up and carrying another character to use as a tool.

-- Scrappy Mechanic: The tether mechanic makes many platforming sections a pain in the balls.
+- The tether mechanic makes many platforming sections a pain in the balls.
 Oh, you landed on that ledge and your partner didn't?
 Too bad, he'll pull you down and you have to try again.

-- So Okay, It's Average: The general consensus of the game is that, while cosmetically lush and having potential in it's array of characters and gimmicks, it is let down by bland level design and clunky physics.
+- So Okay, It's Average: The general consensus of the game is that, while cosmetically lush and having potential in its array of characters and gimmicks, it is let down by bland level design and clunky physics.

 - That One Level:

 - Amazing Arena isn't particularly hard on its own, but it has an irritating gimmick that forces you to search through the level to turn the lights on — and if you don't activate it, the clear goal will say you didn't complete the level, and you have to play it all over again.
 There's also a miniboss that can be a pain if you can't accurately throw your partner up at him.